Latest News

 We made it!
 Our current quality management system according to EN ISO 13485 as well as our class IIa medical device, the open-flow microperfusion catheter and all corresponding disposables, successfully achieved the transition to MDR compliance.
 We thank everybody in our team for their effort, paper-work and patience to achieve this major milestone in regulatory compliance at our institute.

-Our current certificates are available here:
+Our current certificate is available here:

 Medical research highlights: Metabolic differences in heart failure